Software Engineering: A Modern Approach

 Is the Scrum Master considered a full-time role?
 Ideally, a Scrum Master should be committed on a full-time basis.
 However, for mature teams with vast experience in Scrum, a full-time Scrum Master might not be necessary.
 In such scenarios, two alternatives can be considered: (1) Allow the Scrum Master to operate in multiple teams, or (2) Delegate the Scrum Master role to a team member.
 If the latter approach is used, the chosen member should not simultaneously act as the Product Owner.
 This is because one of the responsibilities of a Scrum Master is to support the PO in writing and prioritizing the user stories.

-Does a Scrum Master need a degree in Computer Science?
-No. A degree in Computer Science is not a prerequisite, as a Scrum Master’s role primarily involves removing obstacles and ensuring the team follows the Scrum principles.
+Does a Scrum Master need a degree in computer science?
+No. A degree in computer science is not a prerequisite, as a Scrum Master’s role primarily involves removing obstacles and ensuring the team follows the Scrum principles.
 Thus, they are not expected to resolve technical issues like debugging, using frameworks correctly, or implementing features.
 However, some companies may require Scrum Master certifications.

 In addition to stories, what other items can be included in the Product Backlog?
 In fact, the Product Backlog is not limited to user stories—it can also comprise other work items like complex bugs and major refactoring efforts, for example.